marluanespiritusanto/py-api-5mins/README.md

 # 5 Mins Python API 🔥

-Do you think that its possible create an API in Python? 😱 Of course!!!
+Do you think that is possible to create a Python API in 5 minutes? 😱 Of course!!!

 ## More information